Dates of Competition

 - New York Jewelry rule is in effect.
 An athlete may not wear any jewelry.

-- TriState Relays (CT-NJ-NY) The TriState 4 X 400 Relay is held on Friday, while the TriState 4 X 800 is the opening event on Saturday.
-Only schools from Connecticut, New Jersey and New York may compete in these relays.
-The TriState and Section 1 Relays (for teams from the counties of Dutchess, Putnam, Rockland and Westchester) have been combined, so that after the race two sets of medals will be distributed.
+- Nick Panaro Relays: The Nick Panaro 4 X 400 Relay is held on Friday, while the Nick Panaro 4 X 800 is the opening event on Saturday.
+Schools from any state may compete in these relays.
+Combined with them are the Section 1 Relays (for teams from the counties of Dutchess, Putnam, Rockland and Westchester), so that after the race two sets of medals will be distributed.
 A Section 1 team may be eligible for two medals in the same race.
-Athletes who compete in a TriState Relay may not compete in a varsity relay of the same distance.
+Athletes who compete in a Nick Panaro Relay may not compete in a varsity relay of the same distance.
 The purpose of these non-scoring relays is to encourage more participation from local schools.
 We also hope to reduce the number of athletes that could possibly enter the 100m, 200m, 400m and 800m.These events are the perfect vehicle for your athletes who are not capable of meeting the meet standards.
 YOU MAY ENTER TWO TEAMS IN EACH RELAY!!!!!

 - Participation limits: The limit of participation is now four events.